walmartlabs/concord-website/docs/getting-started/processes.md

 - `tasks`: allows access to available tasks (for example:
   `${tasks.get('oneops')}`);
 - `workDir`: path to the working directory of a current process;
-- `initiator`: information about user who started a process:
+- `initiator`: information about the user who started a process:
   - `initiator.username`: login, string;
   - `initiator.displayName`: printable name, string;
   - `initiator.groups`: list of user's groups;